Orthopedics

 • Rest: Stop using the affected area and avoid weight-bearing.

-• Compression: Lightly compress with an elastic bandage (too tight can impede blood flow).
+• Compression: Apply light compression with an elastic bandage (too tight will impede blood flow).

-• Elevation: Elevate the affected limb above heart level.
+• Elevation: Elevate the affected area above heart level.

 What Not to Do

-• Bathing or drinking alcohol on the day of injury (increases blood flow and worsens internal bleeding)
+• Bathing or drinking alcohol on the day of injury (increased blood flow worsens internal bleeding)

-• Warm compresses or heat therapy (acute phase)
+• Warm compresses or heat therapy (in the acute phase)

 • Stretching (do not force stretching in the acute phase)